whipowill/sh-azerothcore/README.md

     - Create users using [instructions](https://www.azerothcore.org/wiki/creating-accounts)
     - Use ``ctrl-b-d`` to exit tmux

-Manually change the ``acore_realmlist`` record in the MySQL database to the desired name and IP address.
+Manually change the ``acore_accounts.realmlist`` table in the MySQL database to reflect your desired name and IP address.

 ## How To Update